hawley-jeffrey-bah/payment-accuracy/website/pages/programs/hhs-centers-for-medicare-medicaid-services-cms-medicaid.md

       cause identification during PERM CAP development.
 In July 2024 HHS conducted a quarterly training on requirements of corrective action regulations.
     Mitigation_Strategy: atp4_1
-  - Action_Taken: Planned
-    Completion_Date: FY2025
-    Description_Action_Taken: HHS offers training, technical assistance, and support to state Medicaid program integrity officials through the Medicaid Integrity Institute.
-HHS will continue these activities in FY 2025.
-    Mitigation_Strategy: app3_1
-  - Action_Taken: Completed
-    Completion_Date: FY2024 Q4
-    Description_Action_Taken: HHS shares Medicare data to assist states and territories with meeting Medicaid screening and enrollment requirements.
-To help alleviate state concerns with the cost of completing the Social Security Administration Death Master File (SSA DMF) check as part of provider screening, HHS worked with the SSA to provide states the DMF.
-HHS also developed the Transformed Medicaid Statistical Information System (T-MSIS) to facilitate state submission of timely claims data to HHS, expand the MSIS dataset, and allow HHS to review the completeness and quality of state MSIS submissions in real-time.
-    Mitigation_Strategy: atp5_1
-  - Action_Taken: Completed
-    Completion_Date: FY2024 Q4
-    Description_Action_Taken: HHS offers training, technical assistance, and support to state Medicaid program integrity officials through the Medicaid Integrity Institute.
-In FY 2024, HHS continued a robust training program, which included virtual and in-person training opportunities.
-FY 2024 offerings included provider auditing, certified coding, fraud prevention, and Do Not Pay.
-    Mitigation_Strategy: atp3_1
   - Action_Taken: Completed
     Completion_Date: FY2024 Q4
     Description_Action_Taken: Under the Medicaid Eligibility Quality Control program,